CYBERSECURITY A-Z

 Organizations traditionally focused their network security measures on protecting the network perimeter, relying on firewalls to keep bad actors off the network and limit the attack surface.
 However, that approach fails to prevent authenticated users from doing damage.
 CISA and the NSA highlighted the danger of not restricting users once they gain initial authentication: “When using this perimeter-focused approach to network security, MCAs [malicious cyber actors] who breach that first line of defense will have access to target user traffic and organization resources, exploiting any vulnerable or unauthenticated network protocols and delivering malicious payloads.”3

 The threat also extends beyond malicious actors.
 Well-intended employees, remote workers, partners, automated applications, and other ‘friendly’ sources may unintentionally cause harm after gaining authenticated access to the network.
 For example, remote workers with virus-infected devices may pass through the firewall and spread malware across the enterprise.
-By segmenting the network, IT can establish policies that limit each user’s access to only the resources on a subnet, such as a local area network, they need to perform their individual job role, preventing lateral movement and unnecessary access to additional resources.
+By segmenting the network, IT can establish policies and use access control measures to limit each user’s access to only the resources on a subnet or within specific subnetworks, such as a local area network, they need to perform their individual job role, preventing lateral movement across the entire network and unnecessary access to additional resources.
 In this way, the organization minimizes the attack surface and damage from a bad actor (or a good actor with a compromised device with malware).

 The Benefits of Network Segmentation